bluewww/aehneln/README.md

 ```

-Then you can execute them with
+Then you can execute them by calling

 ```
 make run-riscv-tests
 ```

+in the root folder of the project.

 ## Misc
 Generating headers from riscv-opcodes